Before we get started, let’s first review what Google My Business is.

 ✅ It’s important for SEO

-If you include all the info about your business, links to your social media profiles, etc. on Google My Business, it will help you to rank higher on search results.
+If you include all the info about your business, links to your social media profiles, etc. on Google Business Profile, it will help you to rank higher on search results.

 The business info and card on Google My Business will make easier to reach potential customers.